What Is a Code Review and Why Do You Need It?

 Having a lot of practice in reviewing code, we decided to prepare a small guideline for developers who are going to check the source code for their projects.

-Stay positive.
 Code review can sometimes put a strain on the relationships within the team.
-Nobody likes to be criticised, so it’s very important to keep a friendly atmosphere unless you want your coworkers to lose their motivation.
+Nobody likes to be criticized, so it’s very important to keep a friendly atmosphere unless you want your coworkers to lose their motivation.
 Instead of perceiving each and every bug negatively, think positively, as they are the new opportunities for improving the code quality in general.

 Wrapping Things Up